Basic Coffee Brewing Knowledge

 Nowadays, restrictions on Cappuccino/Latte will alter depending on the needs of different shops, such as the volume of cups used and the cups’ material, to suit each shop’s working style.
 The most noticeable difference between the two drinks, no matter how much it varies, is their taste.

 The problem with fresh milk is when it’s hot; pasteurized fresh milk contains three key elements that you should look for when purchasing:

-When hydrophobic protein molecules are combined into long chains of amino acids in cold milk, the result is protein.
+The result is protein when hydrophobic protein molecules are combined into long chains of amino acids in cold milk.
 When milk is heated, this is the component that produces foam.